 The New Kingdom of Egypt, also called the Egyptian Empire, was extant from roughly between 1550 - 1069 B.C.
-It was Egypt’s most prosperous time and marked the peak of its power.
-This period contains some of its most famous pharaohs, including Ahmose I (considered the first Pharaoh), Hatshepsut, Thutmose III, Amenhotep III, Akhenaten and Tutankhamun.
-Queen Hatshepsut concentrated on expanding Egypt's external trade by sending a commercial expedition to the land of Punt.
-Thutmose III (known as 'the Napoleon of Egypt') expanded the army and wielded it with great success to consolidate the empire created by his predecessors.
-This resulted in a peak in power and wealth during the reign of Amenhotep III.
+It was ancient Egypt’s most prosperous time and marked the peak of its power.
+This period contains some of Egypt's most well-known rulers, such as Ahmose I (considered the first Pharaoh), Hatshepsut and Tutankhamun (King Tut).

-It was the Babylonian Empire that broke the power of Assyria, and, in its westward sweep, destroyed Judah and conquered Egypt.
-Babylonia emerged as a powerful nation when the Amorite king Hammurabi created a short lived power out of the territories of the former Akkadian Empire.
+It was the near east Babylonian Empire that broke the power of Assyria and, in its westward sweep, destroyed Judah and conquered Egypt.
+Babylonia emerged as a powerful nation when the Amorite king Hammurabi created a short-lived power out of the territories of the former Akkadian Empire.
 It lasted from 612 B.C. to 536 B.C.
 Cyrus, king of Persia, conquered Babylon in 539 B.C.

 The Hittites were a Bronze Age people of Anatolia who reached the height of power around the 14th century B.C., in part due to the Hittite military's successful use of chariots.
-Civil war and rivaling claims to the throne, combined with the external threat of a confederacy of seafaring raiders, eventually weakened the Hittites and by 1160 B.C. they collapsed.
+Civil war and rivaling claims to the throne, combined with the external threat of a confederacy of seafaring raiders, eventually weakened the Hittites.
+Hittite power, by 1160 B.C., had collapsed.

-Assyria was founded by colonists from Babylon and for many centuries was subject to, or in conflict with, Babylon.
-The Assyrians were a major world power from around 884 B.C. to the fall of its capital Nineveh in 612 B.C.
+Babylonian colonists started Assyria.
+For many centuries, those in Assyria were subject to, or in conflict with, Babylon.
+The ancient near east empire of the Assyrians were a major world power from around 884 B.C. to the fall of its capital Nineveh in 612 B.C.